|

 Status: Marginal Liberal

-Kew was created in 1927, in what was then and still is one of the wealthiest parts of Melbourne, and it has elected a Liberal member at every election since the party was founded in 1945.
+Kew was created in 1927, in what was then and still is one of the wealthiest parts of Melbourne.
+It has among the highest levels of graduates, professionals and high-inco0me households of any seat in Victoria.
+It also has a substantial Chinese-Ausrtralian population.
+Kew has elected a Liberal member at every election since the party was founded in 1945.
 It was held by Premier Sir Rupert (Dick) Hamer from 1971 to 1981.
-Members since then have been Pru Sibree 1981-88, Jan Wade 1988-99, Andrew McIntosh 1999-2014, Tim Smith 2014-22, Jess Wilson since 2022.
+Members since then have been Pru Sibree 1981-88, Jan Wade 1988-99, Andrew McIntosh 1999-2014, Tim Smith 2014-22, and Jess Wilson since 2022.
 Smith ended his own career through a drunk-driving episode, opening the way for Wilson, who became Liberal leader in 2025 after only three years in Parliament.

 2022 results